bochkarov/Sunny/README.md

     }
 }
 ```
-If you want to know the current weather in any city, you just need to enter the name of this city.
+If you want to know the current weather in any city, you just need to enter the name of this city and perform __API__ request using _Search_ button.

 <img width="300" alt="Screenshot 2020-06-28 at 14 49 11" src="https://user-images.githubusercontent.com/55511062/85948050-bf856700-b94e-11ea-9866-0e77fb0f0890.png">